nisicadmir/nodejs-typescript/tutorial-5.md

 ## Client code

-Let us create a simple html file with the following code.
+Let's create a simple html file inside `src` (root) folder with the following code.
 We will establish client communication with the server by pressing a button.
 ```html
 <!DOCTYPE html>
 <html lang="en">